-Hopkinsville's annual leaf collection began November 1, 2017 and continued through February 2018.
+Hopkinsville's annual leaf collection will begin Thursday, November 1, 2018 and continue through January 31, 2019.
 As part of the program, leaves will be collected by large vacuum trucks that cross each section of the city, making two complete passes through each neighborhood and multiple passes on major thoroughfares.

 The public is reminded that residential garbage and trash collection routes will continue unaffected during leaf collection season.
 This means your leaf pick up will not necessarily be the same day you receive regular service.

 Residents who use compostable bags should call the Solid Waste office at one of the following numbers to have those bags picked within 48 hours: (270) 887-6245, (270) 887-6244, (270) 887-6246, or (270) 887-6247.

 Guide to Quality Service – Help speed up leaf collections by taking note of the following guidelines.

 - To find out where collection crews are working, be sure to check for leaf collection updates on this website, follow our progress on Facebook and Twitter, or lookout for signs in your neighborhood.